 In Archaeological Museum of Ibiza and Formentera The culture and the past of the Pitiusas Islands are represented.
 This space transports the visitor to the ancient history of Ibiza and Formentera, from prehistory to the Catalan conquest in the thirteenth century.

-It located at Dalt Vila, next to the Cathedral of Santa María de las Nieves.
+It is located at Dalt Vila, next to the Cathedral of Santa María de las Nieves.
 It occupies the old building of the University and the interior of the bastion of Santa Tecla and the access is made through the chapel of El Salvador.

 The museum brings together a complete collection of valuable objects belonging to the various periods that form the past of Ibiza and Formentera.
 Some 600 parts including several sculptures, jewelry or ceramics of different cultures.
 The Ebusitana Archaeological Society was the one in charge to collect in its excavations all the material that exposes in this important center.